Understand connections on Intelligent Maps in the SolarWinds Platform

 Example: Topology on the Map

-In the example below, the map shows a problem link and indicating a threshold has been met, while the inspector panel displays all data between each connection.
+In the example below, the map shows a problem link, indicating that a threshold has been met.
+The Inspector Panel displays all data between interfaces for each connection.

 On either side in the panel, you can see the interfaces associated with the device above, along with the most recent polled data for traffic, errors & discards, utilization, and the maximum bandwidth.